Exeter Ship Canal: 20th century

 In 1939 the canal was still carrying some 63,000 tons of material annually, and after the war it was still seen as a useful means of transporting goods to and from its basin at Haven Banks, opposite Exeter Quay.
 Planning for the city after The Blitz recommended that Turf Lock, the canal's junction with the estuary be deepened and enlarged to allow ships of 600 tons to pass.

-In May 1944 the Countess Weir Road bridge (present day A379) was used in rehearsals for the D-Day attack on the 'Canal de Caen' (Pegasus Bridge) and the River Orne (Horsa Bridge), by the Second Battalion Oxfordshire and Buckinghamshire Light Infantry.
+In May 1944 the Countess Wear Road bridge (present day A379) was used in rehearsals for the D-Day attack on the 'Canal de Caen' (Pegasus Bridge) and the River Orne (Horsa Bridge), by the Second Battalion Oxfordshire and Buckinghamshire Light Infantry.
 A plaque acknowledging this is sited on the south side of the bridges on the east bank.

 One of the last regular commercial uses of the canal was the tanker Esso Jersey, which served the Esso oil terminal.
 The ship was known as the Kieler from 1977, and was scrapped in 1984.
 It was the largest ship to use the canal, and delivered a final load of 244 tons of petrol in July 1971.
 Commercial traffic ceased after a coaster unloaded a cargo of timber in December 1973.
-However, the ship Countess Weir continued to use the canal.
+However, the ship Countess Wear continued to use the canal.
 It had been built in 1963 as a sludge carrier, and was used to take sewage sludge from the Exeter sewage works out to sea, where it was dumped.
-It was originally named SW2, but became the Countess Weir in 1974.
-It was operated by the city council, who owned the treatment works, and had to be modified slightly in 1975, as it would not fit under the newly-constructed M5 motorway bridge.
+It was originally named SW2, but became the Countess Wear in 1974.
+It was operated by the city council, who owned the treatment works, and had to be modified slightly in 1975, as it would not fit under the newly constructed M5 motorway bridge.
 Ownership of the treatment works and the vessel passed to South West Water when the water industry was privatised in 1989, and dumping of sludge at sea ceased on 31 December 1998.
 The ship made a ceremonial visit to the canal in January 1999, after which it was sold.